 Paleo Pumpkin Pie

 What is Thanksgiving without pumpkin pie!?
+Sad, that’s what it is.

 My grandma has made pumpkin pie every single holiday season for as long as I can remember.
 My recipe is a little bit (or a lotta bit) different than hers, but it is just as delicious!
-It is creamy, decadent, and has a flaky crust.
-I think grandma would be proud.

-Ingredients in a healthy pie filling ->
+Ingredients in a pumpkin pie filling

 • real pumpkin puree – not the super sweetened pumpkin pie filling that you can buy in a can.
 We are using the pure pumpkin for this one, and adding in the good stuff.